Is this Aristotle?

 Two important parts of Aristotle's philosophy are provided here in a structured html.
 These are:

 I did these because the available texts were lacking in structure, and not good for someone like myself who is bad at reading and inclined to dip.
-In particular, the work is divided into volumes, books, and parts (lots of them) but few have them have titles.
+In particular, the work is divided into volumes, books, and parts (lots of them) but only the volumes have titles in the texts from which these editions were prepared, or, I believe, in the originals scrolls.

 So the idea was to break the texts up with just one part to a file and to put in indexes with titles for each volume, book and part (which I would probably have to invent myself).
 Its really just a presentation of concise notes on what the various parts are about.
 I also put in indexes containing the first line of each paragraph.